Overview & Pathways

-St. Vrain Valley School District’s Alternative Licensure Pathway to Special Education Program (ALPSE) is a two-year program designed for individuals who are seeking their initial licensure as a Special Education Generalist (5-21).
+St. Vrain Valley School District’s Alternative Licensure Pathway to Special Education Program (ALPSE) is a two-year cohort-model program designed for individuals who are seeking their initial or added endorsement licensure as a Special Education Generalist (Ages 5-21).

-During year one, alternative licensure educators will participate in 175 hours of dedicated professional learning that is provided through a cohort model.
-Educators participate in a class taught by two program consultants where participants develop an in-depth understanding of IDEA regulations, special education processes and best instructional practices.
-Special education alternative licensure educators also receive intensive and individualized coaching support that is highly responsive to their needs as novice teachers.
+During year one, educators develop an in-depth understanding of IDEA regulations, special education processes and best instructional practices.
+Special education alternative licensure educators receive intensive and individualized coaching support that is highly responsive to their needs as novice teachers.

 Requirements